networkbiolab/WEoN/docs/installation.rst

 - Cytoscape: Download the Cytoscape software from `Download_Cytoscape`_.
 The webpage will automatically determine your operating system and prompt a download button.

 - Perl: Similarly to Java, Windows users should install a Perl interpreter.
 Please download from `Download_Perl`_ and follow the instructions.
-For MacOS and Unix operating systems, Perl can be already installed; if not, user can install it from the repository.
+For MacOS and Unix operating systems, Perl can be already installed; if not, the user can install it from the repository.

 **Download WEoN**